Still working between Christmas and New Year? Then it’s time to get your head down and tick off a few tasks from that to do list…

 The organised among us will have all this past year’s tasks completed and can use this time to start thinking about next year.
 In fact, our survey found that 25.4% of us will be using the time to plan ahead.

 You can start by making a monthly calendar and write in the big events or projects that you know about.
 Or go smaller and simply look at what needs doing in January.

 You can also plan your work-related New Year’s resolution, whether it’s sales goals or areas of or you’d like to improve in the year ahead.

 There’s nothing worse than coming back in January and seeing endless emails in your inbox.
 This time is a great period to go through all these emails and sort them out.

 This task is one of the most popular uses of time, with 29.9% planning to tidy up their inbox.

 Not only can you delete all unnecessary emails, but you could unsubscribe to newsletters that you no longer need, add key clients to your address book, and create rules for specific people so you never miss their email again.

 Finally, you could actually, you know, do some work.
 If you know what needs doing in January, now is a great time to get ahead of the game.

-Not only will this make coming back in 2017 much easier, it’ll set you on the right path for the year.
-You won’t return in the New Year feeling like you’re in catch up mode, but will be revelling in the extra time to push your business and move things forward.
+Not only will this make coming back in the new year much easier, it’ll set you on the right path for the year.
+You won’t return in the New Year feeling like you’re in catch up mode, but will be reveling in the extra time to push your business and move things forward.